Ever felt like you’ve come to a standstill in your language learning?

 You see, in language learning — and probably in any learning — the learning curve over time isn’t linear.

-In the beginning you always learn a lot because you know almost nothing of the language.
+In the beginning, you always learn a lot because you know almost nothing of the language.
 Everything you see and hear is new!
 You spend most of your learning time on new things.

 But then, gradually, progress slows down because you have to use what you’ve already learned to learn new stuff.
 That is: you spend less and less time on new things.

 It’s not an obstacle in and of itself.
 It’s how the language-learning process works.
 The real problem is that you expect to maintain the same learning pace.
-This is why you fall in the False Plateau trap.
+This is why you fall into the False Plateau trap.

 Take a look at the following graph that displays the learning curve inexperienced language learners expect:

-I’m sorry to say but such a linear learning curve like the one above is a fantasy.
+I’m sorry to say, but such a linear learning curve like the one above is a fantasy.
 It just doesn’t happen that way.